-It’s extremely tender with very little marbling, which means it won’t have quite as much flavor as sirloin or ribeye, but none-the-less is still delicious.
-If you have any family members who aren’t big fans of animal fat in any way then this cut of meat is for you.
+It’s extremely tender with very little marbling, which means it won’t have quite as much flavor as a sirloin or ribeye steak, but nonetheless, it’s still delicious.
+If you have any family members who aren’t big fans of animal fat in any way, then this cut of meat is for you.

-Since this cut is on the smaller side in both volume and weight-wise in comparison to other cuts of beef like the sirloin or ribeye it can run on the more expensive side.
-You will usually pay in between $25 and $30 a pound for a prime grade of it.
+Since this cut is on the smaller side in both volume and weight-wise in comparison to other cuts of beef, like the sirloin or ribeye, it can run on the more expensive side.
+You will usually pay between $25 and $35 a pound for a prime grade of it.

 There are different ways of cooking a beef tenderloin and I find by searing it up in a pan first in oil and higher temperatures to create a brown outer crust and then cooking it at lower temperatures in the oven renders the perfectly cooked finished product.
-Here are some basic rules of thumb when it comes to cooking it by the pound.
+Here are some basic rules of thumb when it comes to cooking it by the pound after searing.

 There are several great ways to cook a beef tenderloin and here are my favorites.